-Tendenci - The Open Source AMS, can be used and hosted wherever you want.
-Pick the people YOU want to build, customize, manage and host your website.
-In the country of your choice.
-In fact here are a list of alternatives to Tendenci AMS (hint: almost all aren't open).
+Tendenci - The Open Source AMS software has the freedom to be used and hosted wherever you want.
+Pick the people YOU want to build, customize, manage and host your website, in the country of your choice.
+In fact, here is a list of alternatives to Tendenci AMS (hint: almost all aren't open).

 Association Management Software is complex because associations are complex!
-So you may want to make some minor.
+So, you may want to make some minor changes.
 Do it!
 Want to write an entire app specific to your organization that integrates with Tendenci?
 We love it!

 We definitely encourage and appreciate pull requests as well.
 And if you aren't super technical, some of the best pull requests are actually documentation.

-Every site let's you pull down templates as well.
-You can try that out on the free demo site at https://demo.tendenci.com
+Every site lets you pull down templates as well.
+You can try that out on the free Demo site.

-And many associations that do host in the tendenci-cloud like knowing they can export ALL of their data at any time.
-That they can switch to self hosting.
+And many associations that do host in the tendenci-cloud at Amazon Web Services (AWS), Google Cloud Compute (GCP), or the Alibaba Cloud Hosting in Asia like knowing they can export ALL of their data at any time.
+That they can switch to self-hosting.
 They aren't "trapped" - freedom.

-Unless, you are a skilled developer, probably not.
-This doesn't mean you have to use Tendenci as your developer, but you may want to have a developer you trust that can program in Python help you set it up.
+Unless you are a skilled developer, probably not.
+This doesn't mean you have to use Tendenci as your developer, but you may want to have a developer you trust that can program in Python to help you set it up.

 Websites have to live (or be hosted) somewhere to be found on the Internet.
 And there is a cost for that, whether you own the server internally (some large companies do this) or host your site on someone else’s hardware.

-You also need to plan on the initial build of your site, regular updates to content and technical issues that arise.
+You also need to plan on the initial build of your site, make regular updates to content and address technical issues that arise.

 Ah, young grasshopper.
 It wasn’t always this way.
-For 11 years, Tendenci was built, maintained and owned by Schipul.
+For 11 years, Tendenci was built, maintained, and owned by Schipul.
 During this period, Schipulites listened to their clients and built out specific functionality to help NPOs increase their fundraising.
 Owning your software gives you absolute control over your product.
 Pretty sweet.
-The majority of the fundraising products out there, from Blackbaud down to Wild Apricot, are proprietary.
-So why did we decide to take Tendenci open source?
+The majority of the fundraising products out there, from Blackbaud to Wild Apricot, are proprietary.

 1. It is in line with our core values.